pistolla/enerlytics_documentation/ewallet.md

 This security features in this wallet includes

-1. two factor authentication for new MPESA phone number,
+1. Two factor authentication for new MPESA phone number,
-2. biometric payment,
+2. Biometric authentication,
-3. confirmation of transaction codes,
+3. Confirmation of transaction codes,
-4. only logged users can view or print the transactions and
+4. Only logged users can view or print the transactions and
-5. uses secure MPESA STK Push channel to recharge wallet.
+5. Uses secure MPESA STK Push channel to recharge wallet.

 ### Benefits of using e wallet